Daksh14/croc-look/README.md

 6. `--watch` or `-w`: This starts watching the directory/file you want to watch, this also opens up an interactive TUI which has support for **live reloading** changes as you do them in your proc-macro project.

-There is currently no way to narrow down searches for functions and structs for a particular module but I'll soon implement that, for now you can create a new project and use the macro there to test.
+Ideas for nee features
+1. Narrowing traits, functions and structs per module
+2. Struct impl

 #### License